Best daily deals

 1. Turn off your PS4, but don’t unplug it from the wall.

 2. Press and hold the console’s power button for seven seconds until you hear two beeps.
 When you hear the second beep, release the button.
-Your console will boot in Safe Mode.
+Your console will boot into Safe Mode.

-3. Connect your DualShock 4 controller to the console via a USB cable.
+3. Connect your DualShock 4 controller to the console via a micro-USB cable.

 4. Press the PS button on the controller.

 5. Use the D-pad to scroll down to the Rebuild Database option.
-Select it.
+Select it to begin the process.

-Like the PS5, your PS4 will reboot once the process is complete.
+Like the PS5, your PS4 will reboot once the process is complete, and you can continue using it as usual.

 FAQs

-No, the database rebuilding process will only remove corrupted files.
+No, the database rebuilding process will only remove corrupted files on the PS4 and PS5.
 Your saved progress, installed games, and apps will not be deleted.

-Yes, rebuilding the PS4 and PS5 database is completely safe for the console and your data stored on it.
+Yes, rebuilding the PS4 and PS5 database is entirely safe for the console and your data stored on it.
 Just ensure that you do not switch off the console during the process.

 It can take anything from a few minutes to more than an hour to rebuild your console’s database.
-It largely depends on how large the console’s storage drive is, and how much data is stored on it.
+It largely depends on how large the console’s storage drive is and how much data it stores.